mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Vehicles are large and make easy targets but their critical systems are heavily protected to offset this.
-K’kree vehicle crews are exposed to severe psychological stress on a constant basis, as combat vehicles combine isolation from all but a handful of other K’kree with confinement in a small (by K’kree standards) space.
+K'kree vehicle crews are exposed to severe psychological stress on a constant basis, as combat vehicles combine isolation from all but a handful of other K'kree with confinement in a small (by K'kree standards) space.
 Where possible, forces are supported from orbit and make only limited use of vehicular transportation in the face of the enemy.
 For groundside logistics, open-